tilde-nlp/tilde-translation-dotnet/README.md

 var translator = new Translator(apiKey);
 ```

-When implementing this library in your application, please provide information about application where this library will be used:
+When implementing this library in your application, please provide information about application where this library will be used.
+This is optional step, but recomended

 ```c#
 var options = new TranslatorOptions()